ashiq24/CoDA-NO/README.md

 ## Reviewer z3xS
 We thank the reviewer z3xS for reviewing and appreciating the work.
 We will now address the concerns

-> Missing Reference on Traditional Solvers being Expensive
+> Reference on Traditional Solvers being Expensive

 We thank the reviewer for pointing this out.
 The obstacles in generating data using traditional solvers are discussed in [1,2].
 We will add these citations in the revised manuscripts.